-- We may use the information to keep you up to date with what is happening at Nottingham Hospitals Charity via our twice-yearly Pulse newsletter, but we will always let you know how you can opt out of receiving this.
+- We may use the information to keep you up to date with what is happening at Nottingham Hospitals Charity via our twice yearly Pulse newsletter, but we will always let you know how you can opt out of receiving emails

 - We may periodically send letters or emails about fundraising events which we think may interest you using the contact details you have provided.

 - We may share your name, and details of your donation, with Nottingham University Hospitals NHS Trust in order to ensure your donations are used according to your wishes.
 This will be limited to senior members of staff only.
 You can let us know if you would prefer for your details to remain anonymous and we will always respect your wishes.

 - We may use this information to improve our products and services.

 We do not sell, rent or share your data with any third parties for marketing purposes.
-We may use third party companies to provide services on our behalf, including sending postal mail and emails, checking our supporter’s personal information is accurate and up to date, and processing credit card payments, facilitating our online fundraising platforms and conducting independent audits.
+We may use third party companies to provide services on our behalf, including but not limited to: sending postal mail and emails, checking our supporter’s personal information is accurate and up to date, and processing credit card payments, facilitating our online fundraising platforms and conducting independent audits.
 We will only provide these companies with the information they need to deliver the service.
 We do comprehensive checks on these companies before we work with them, and we put a contract in place that sets out our expectations and requirements.